nens/threedi-docs/source/d_building_w_modeller_interface.rst

                      node.
 This can be useful when connecting other elements to existing connection

                      nodes.
-Initial water level  The ‘initial water level’ style is a categorized styling that represents the connection
+Initial water level  The ‘initial water level’ style is a categorised styling that represents the connection

                      nodes without an initial water level in the default style and the connection nodes